OFT-013 Immobilization of TiOx Layers on Plastics

 OFT-017 Electrically Conducting and Gas-sensitive SnOx- Thin Films Deposited by Atmospheric Pressure Plasma

-Investigations on the deposition of SnOx coatings showed a favourable sensor activity of the layers.
+The investigation on the deposition of SnOx coatings shows a favorable sensor activity of the layers.

 Reference No. OFT-017